ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 In Progress Columns

-## Chained Task: Clarity of what other tasks need to be done
+## Breaking Done Column Into Multiple Column

-## Completing a Task Fully: Chained Tasks
+Completing a Task Fully: Chained Tasks

 Many times when we do a the main task, it leads to the creation of more tasks.